For Visiting Family and Friends

 - Requiring face coverings at all times within all our facilities

-- Screening patients and visitors for symptoms of respiratory infection and travel history
+- Screening patients, visitors, and staff for symptoms of the virus and exposure.

 - Not allowing anyone under the age of 18 to visit